 ];

 The list of products exported here will be returned as a response once an HTTP GET request is sent to the /products endpoint.
-We will discuss more details about this endpoint in a bit.
+I will provide more details about this endpoint a bit later on.

 Setting up a service

-We are going to use the default AppService to return the list of products.
-Replace the content of src/app.service.ts with the following code:
+You are going to use the default AppService to return the list of products.
+Replace the content of src/app.service.ts with this code:

 import { Injectable } from "@nestjs/common";